 It really depends on the school and what their commitment is to helping low-income students.
 I’ve found that schools that spend the majority of their aid on non-needy students tend to leave low-income students with substantial funding gaps.
 Low-income students and their families have to cover those gaps by taking on more debt, including expensive private and PLUS loans, or working longer hours at jobs that distract from their schoolwork.

-I think the reckoning is starting to occur and that COVID, depending on how long it lasts, will speed it up.
+I think the reckoning is starting to occur.
 Schools need to move away from the high-tuition, high-aid model.
 Private colleges are becoming too expensive for all but the excessively wealthy, and publics are starting to go down the same road.
 The free college and debt-free college proposals that Democrats have put out are meant to deal with this.
-They probably won’t go anywhere now, but support is building for them.

 Burd says that ultimately, there will be a point where it’ll come down to what people are willing to pay.
 And from the comments and discussion we’re fielding, what people are willing to pay– especially for a campus experience that is under revision–is changing drastically.